 The SFR FCS\RND.1 represents a general support for cryptographic operations needed.
-In pre-personalisation, the SFR FCS\CKM.1/PERSO and FCS\COP.1/PERSO ensure the integrity of data transfers after successful authentication of the pre-personalisation agent according to FIA UID.1/PERSO and FIA UAU.1/PERSO, with the support of FIA AFL.1/PERSO.
+In pre-personalisation, the SFR FCS\CKM.1/PERSO and FCS\COP.1/PERSO ensure the integrity of data transfers after successful authentication of the pre-personalisation agent according to FIA\UID.1/PERSO and FIA\UAU.1/PERSO, with the support of FIA\AFL.1/PERSO.

 The security objective OT.Data\Authenticity aims ensuring authenticity of the User- and TSF data (after the PACE Authentication) by enabling its verification at the terminal-side and by an active verification by the TOE itself.
-This objective is mainly achieved by FTP\ITC.1/PACE using FCS\COP.1/PACE\MAC.
-A prerequisite for establishing this trusted channel is a successful PACE or and Terminal Authentication v.1 (FIA UID.1/PACE, FIA UAU.1/PACE) FCS CKM.1/DH PACE resp.
-FCS\CKM.1/CA and possessing the special properties FIA\UAU.5/PACE, FIA\UAU.6/PACE resp.
+This objective is mainly achieved by FTP ITC.1/PACE using FCS\COP.1/PACE\MAC.
+A prerequisite for establishing this trusted channel is a successful PACE or Authentication (FIA UID.1/PACE, Terminal v.1 FIA UAU.1/PACE) FCS\CKM.1/CA properties FCS CKM.1/DH PACE resp. and possessing the special FIA\UAU.5/PACE, FIA\UAU.6/PACE resp.
 FIA\UAU.6/EAC.
 FDP\RIP.1 requires erasing the values of session keys (here: for KMAC).
-FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some required specific properties of the protocols used.
-The SFR FMT MTD.1./KEY READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
+FIA\UAU.4/PACE, FIA\UAU.5/PACE and FCS\CKM.4 represent some required specific properties of the protocols used.
+The SFR FMT\MTD.1./KEY\READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
 FMT\MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as trustworthy.
 The SFR FCS\RND.1 represents a general support for cryptographic operations needed.
-The SFRs FMT SMF.1 and FMT SMR.1/PACE support the functions and roles related.
+The SFRs FMT\SMF.1 and FMT\SMR.1/PACE support the functions and roles related.
+In pre-personalisation, the SFR FCS\CKM.1/PERSO and FCS\COP.1/PERSO ensure the authenticity of data transfers after successful authentication of the pre-personalisation agent according to FIA\UID.1/PERSO and FIA\UAU.1/PERSO, with the support of FIA\AFL.1/PERSO.